Burning Throat: 7 Common Causes (& How to Relieve)

-A burning throat can be a sign of anxiety, stress or irritation in the airways from inhaling dry air or smoke, It can also be caused by a cold, COVID-19, bacterial pharyngitis or GERD.
+A burning throat can be caused by anxiety, stress or irritation in the airways from inhaling dry air or smoke, It can also be the result of a cold, COVID-19, bacterial pharyngitis or GERD.

-Depending on the cause, a burning throat can also present with symptoms like coughing, sneezing, runny nose, fever, pus in the throat, and the sensation of food back-flowing from the stomach to the mouth.
+Depending on the underlying cause, a burning throat may present with symptoms like coughing, sneezing, runny nose, fever, pus in the throat, and the sensation of food back-flowing from the stomach to the mouth.

-If you notice a burning throat, especially if you have other additional symptoms, you should see a family doctor.
+If you are experiencing a burning throat, especially if you have other additional symptoms, you should see a doctor for assessment.
 Treatment will vary depending on the cause, and may involve nasal irrigation, gargles and/or medications, like antacids and antibiotics.

 The main causes of a burning throat are: